 The Third Behavior: Reinforcing What’s Important

-This means taking five minutes at the beginning or end of the day to review your list of big picture goals, and then reviewing your daily action plan to ensure you’re working on the most important things related to your larger goals.
+This means taking five minutes at the beginning or end of the day to review your list of big-picture goals and then review your daily action plan to ensure you’re working on the most important things related to your larger goals.

-I also noticed that when I did the items that were the least pleasant, progress was faster.
+I also noticed that when I did the items that were the least pleasant first, my progress was faster.
 What was it about those items?
-They were the ones I was avoiding because they had implications, and as a result were important.
+They were the ones I was avoiding because they had implications, and as a result, were important.
 Avoidance was coming out of my fear that they would not produce the right implications.
 What was I afraid of?
-Today, as I look at the list either in the morning when I am determining which are the most important or at the end of the day when I am considering the accomplishments of the day, I’m conscious of what avoidance means.
+Today, as I look at the list either in the morning, when I am determining which are the most important actions, or at the end of the day, when I am considering the accomplishments of the day, I’m conscious of what avoidance means.
 It tells me exactly which are the most important.